-Yes, a dental bridge could be a little expensive but there are ways by which you can cut the cost.
+Yes, a dental bridge procedure could be a little expensive but there are ways by which you can cut the cost.

-Factors That Determine the Cost of a Dental Bridge
+6 Factors That Determine the Cost of a Dental Bridge

-A dental bridge is a common but critical treatment for missing teeth that holds your other teeth in place to help restore your bite as well as your confidence.
-Different bridges require different procedures which of course translate to varying costs.
-Here are the lists of things that determine the cost of a dental bridge.
+A dental bridge is a common but critical treatment for missing teeth.
+A bridge holds your child’s other teeth in place to help restore their bite as well as their confidence.
+Different bridges can require different procedures which of course translate to varying costs.

 The Cost of a Dental Bridge Based on Types